 It is not significant, for example, to say that a character is “well-read.”
 It is significant to list specific titles the character has read.
 It is also not significant to say “she felt discouraged.”
 It is significant if we add details that suggest the degree, depth, and expression of her discouragement.

-If a writer uses few or no significant details, readers often find themselves in literary limbo—a foggy sea of unclear generalizations and missing specifics.
+If a writer uses few or no important details, readers often find themselves in literary limbo—a foggy sea of unclear generalizations and missing specifics.
 Readers feel lost and adrift with nothing concrete to hold onto.
-Significant details give readers something for their senses to latch onto and spice up otherwise dull characters, settings, and dialogue.
+Details give readers something for their senses to latch onto and spice up otherwise dull characters, settings, and dialogue.

 Significant Details for Characters

 Observe this vague, telling description of a character: “She was a small woman.”
 This sentence begs the obvious question, “How small was she?”
 We could improve this sentence somewhat and write, “She was petite.”
 This equally telling sentence, however, requires us to define “petite.”
 We, therefore, need to show the reader how petite she is without using the word “petite.”
 By inserting important details, we can help the reader see her: “She often had to shop for her shoes and socks in the children’s section at Macy’s, and she rarely found a size 0 dress that didn’t hang off her shoulders.”

 Examine this telling description: “He was skinny.”
 Perhaps he is, but it’s the writer’s job to show the reader how skinny he is.
 We could list his height and weight, of course, and vital statistics are indeed significant details, but it would be much more interesting to read: “If his shoulder blades were transplanted to his chest, he would have a chest, and whenever he turned sideways, only his skeletal nose cast a lean shadow onto the ground.”